Qiskit/qiskit/docs/migration_guides/qi_migration.rst

     **Background on the Qiskit Primitives**

-    The qiskit primitives are algorithmic abstractions that encapsulate the access to backends or simulators for an easy integration into algorithm workflows.
+    The Qiskit Primitives are algorithmic abstractions that encapsulate the access to backends or simulators for an easy integration into algorithm workflows.

     The current pool of primitives includes **two** different **classes** (:class:`~qiskit.primitives.Sampler` and